A Gift of Cryptocurrency

 Cryptocurrency is a decentralized digital currency used by millions of people worldwide.
 If you are one of them, you may find that you own cryptocurrency that is currently worth much more than you paid for it.
 If so, and if you’ve held it for more than one year, giving cryptocurrency lets you make a big impact for a relatively low cost.
 Consider the double tax benefit:

-• You may qualify for an immediate income tax charitable deduction for the full value of the cryptocurrency if you itemize.
+• You may qualify for an immediate income tax charitable deduction for the full value of the cryptocurrency if you itemize (subject to limitations).

 • You owe no capital gains tax on the appreciation.